-The following mentorships for LAO lawyer panels are administered by the director general in the district where a panel lawyer practices.
+The following mentorships for LAO roster members are administered by the director general in the district where a lawyer practices.

 One-on-one mentorship is relatively informal and LAO expects the scope of the mentor‑mentee relationship to be agreed upon and structured by the mentors and mentees.

 Shadowing opportunities for new duty counsel lawyers

-Lawyers interested in joining the duty counsel panel may take advantage of opportunities to shadow experienced duty counsel to gain an understanding of the pace and nature of duty counsel work.
+Lawyers interested in doing duty counsel work may take advantage of opportunities to shadow experienced duty counsel to gain an understanding of the pace and nature of duty counsel work.
 These opportunities will be identified by and coordinated with the district director general or the local supervisory duty counsel.

-Lawyers wishing to join the duty counsel panel must apply to the manager of duty counsel services or the relevant supervisory duty counsel.
+Lawyers wishing to take on duty counsel work must apply to the manager of duty counsel services or the relevant supervisory duty counsel.

-Mentors In good standing with the LSUC Member in good standing with the courts or administrative panels in front of whom they appear No history of discipline or substantiated complaints by LSUC or LAO Experience and expertise in the particular area of law at issue A history of…
+Mentors In good standing with the LSO Member in good standing with the courts or administrative panels in front of whom they appear No history of discipline or substantiated complaints by LSUC or LAO Experience and expertise in the particular area of law at issue A history of…

 One-on-one mentoring can be arranged through the district offices.
 Some maintain a local roster of mentors who have been approved, in advance, by the director general.
 In districts where a pre‑approved list of mentors does not exist, the mentee may identify a mentor and…